For best experience please turn on javascript and use a modern browser!

 In some cases, students may want to request a certain type of room from the start of their studies for health reasons or physical needs.
 For example, a student who uses a wheelchair may wish to request a room near an elevator, or a student with a severe food allergy may want to request a single room.
 If you would like to make a special request for your accommodation, please contact the AUC Student Life Officer via the link below for more information.

 The Student Life Officer will review your request and place you on a waitlist for special accommodations in housing.
 Please note that due to the limited amount of rooms, all such requests cannot immediately be accommodated.
-If you have accepted an offer at AUC, you should be sure to inform the Student Life Officer of your request for specific housing needs related to physical or medical reasons as soon as you have received the instructions for choosing a room from AUC (typically in late May - early June if starting your studies in September).
+If you have accepted an offer at AUC, you should be sure to inform the Student Life Officer of your request for specific housing needs related to physical or medical reasons as soon as you have received the instructions for choosing a room from AUC (typically in May).

 • How much will the student accommodation cost?